sara-nl/griddocs/source/Pages/Advanced/grid_certificates.rst

 Grid Certificates
 *****************

-This pages describes obtaining a grid certificate in more detail, how to convert certificates, and to find out the details of your grid certificate.
+In this page we discuss the grid certificate in more detail; how to convert certificates, and to find out the details of your grid certificate.